dirtsimple/imposer/specs/Basics.cram.md

     $ eval "$old_states"
 ````

-#### State File Lookup
+#### Module Lookup

-States are looked up in each directory on the imposer path, checking for files in the exact directory  or specific sub-locations thereof:
+Modules are looked up in each directory on the imposer path, checking for files in the exact directory  or specific sub-locations thereof:

 ````sh
 # Mock file search function to output dir and files searched